 It’s the time of year when we all share what we are thankful for.
-Well, I’m thankful for pumpkin pie.
+Well, I’m thankful for gluten free pumpkin pie.
 Ohhh how I love it!
 Growing up, I used to eat so much pumpkin pie at Thanksgiving that eventually my grandma started making me my own because there was nothing left for everyone else.
 And yes, I would eat an entire one by myself every year :)

 After learning that I was gluten-intolerant I spent the next few Turkey Days without my pumpkin pie and it was just not the same.
 So I decided to see what I could come up with.
 To be honest, nothing will beat my grandma’s homemade pies, but for now this will have to do!